What is an Indemnity Policy and Do I Need One?

 Flying freehold cover

-‘Flying freehold’ is when a section of your property extends above or below a neighbouring property: for instance, a balcony that protrudes over your neighbour’s flat.
-Maintenance of it might require access onto your neighbouring property from time to time, or you may be dependent on your neighbour to ensure structural support.
+‘Flying freehold’ is when a section of your property extends above or below a neighbouring property.
+For instance, a balcony that protrudes over your neighbour’s flat.
+Maintenance of it might require access onto your neighbouring property from time to time, or you may be dependent on them to ensure structural support.

 It’s not always clear from the title documents whether you have the right of access, along with the other rights necessary to keep this section of your property in good condition, so a flying freehold indemnity policy can cover you for this.